w7sst/MorseRunner/README.md

 setups on individual computers and git setups.
 Document recommended setup for future work.
 Document this issue so other developers can understand avoid this issue.

+- [ ] **N1MM Integration Design Discussions** - Work with Steve, N2IC, to discuss extensions to N1MM-to-MorseRunner protocol to support additional contests (e.g. Arrl Field Day).
+This is a feasibility study only and will not be released until early spring 2023.

 - [ ] **Release FD prototype (v1.80)** - Release the FD prototype to allow others to see the general direction of the project and solicit early feedback.
-Release expected mid-Sept 2022.
+Release expected late September 2022.

+***Next - Fall 2022 (Oct-Dec)***
+Projects we will work on next...

 - [ ] **Solicit early feedback** - Invite users to try the FD prototype and provide early feedback.
 Discussions can occur within github regarding this prototype and future directions.
 Ask users to suggest which contests should be added next.

-***Next - Fall 2022 (Oct-Dec)***
-Projects we will work on next...

 - [ ] **Foster Community Growth** - We are looking for ways to grow this community.
 To achieve this, we want to adequately document this project by improving